silinternational/terraform-modules/aws/asg-ebs/README.md

  - `ebs_mkfs_extraopts` - Extra options to pass to the mkfs command.
 Default: ""
  - `ebs_fs_type` - Type of filesystem to create.
 Default: `ext4`
  - `ebs_mountopts` - Mount options to include in /etc/fstab, default is "defaults,noatime"
- - `tags` - A list of tag definitions to be applied to the asg.
-See example below.
- - `lt_tags` - A map of tag definitions to be applied to the network interfaces and volumes created by the launch template.
-See example below.
+ - `tags` - Map of tags to be added to all resources, including the network-interface and volume created by the launch template.
+The `propagate_at_launch` flag will be set true for all tags.

 ## Outputs